AdobeDocs/experience-manager-cloud-service.en/help/onboarding/getting-access-to-aem-in-cloud/creating-a-program.md

 A *Regular* program is intended for a user who is familiar with AEM and Cloud Manager and is ready to start writing, building and testing code with the objective of deploying it to Production.

-The steps below describe how to create a program intended for production:
+Follow the steps below to create a regular program:

 1. Select **Set up for Production** in the Create Program wizard to create a regular program.
 User can accept the default program name or edit it before selecting **Continue**.

    ![](assets/set-up-prod1.png)

-1. User will select solutions that are to be included in the Program in the screen that will be presented following the screen above.
+1. User will select solutions that are to be included in the program in the screen that will be presented following the screen above.